 The Muse Scholars receive invitations to special events and outings designed specifically for their cohort or in conjunction with other Honors cohorts at Hunter.

-During the Fall 2012 semester, for example, the Muse Class of 2015 reconnected during a special lunch at the Society of Illustrators, one of Hunter's cultural partners (photo, left).
-Also during the Fall 2012 semester, the Muse Class of 2016 joined Hunter's Roosevelt Scholars on a special trip and tour of the Franklin D. Roosevelt Four Freedoms Park, a memorial designed by architect Louis I. Kahn (photo, lower right).
+The Muse Scholars have also had special lunches and workshops at the Society of Illustrators, one of Hunter's cultural partners, and joined Hunter's Roosevelt Scholars on a tour of the Franklin D. Roosevelt Four Freedoms Park, a memorial designed by architect Louis I. Kahn (photo, lower right).

 Sally Minard, president of the Four Freedoms Park Conservancy, and Steven Martin, an architect on the project, hosted the tour with Roosevelt Scholar Director Pamela Falk and Muse Scholar Director Dara Meyers-Kingsley.
 One of the tour's more poignant moments came when students read words from President Roosevelt's 1941 Four Freedoms speech emblazoned on a pillar at the memorial--- the same words engraved on the back wall of Hunter's Roosevelt House, where classes are held for the Roosvelt Scholars and some of the Muse Scholars.